skuldnet/website/people/_posts/2017-12-30-msiedlecka.md

 I am mainly interested in metacognition and how metacognitive feelings arise.

 Research interests:
-– subjective measures of consciousness
-– metacognitive awareness
-– the role of emotion in metacognition
+â€“ subjective measures of consciousness â€“ metacognitive awareness â€“ the role of emotion in metacognition â€“ bodily awareness
-– bodily awareness